 If you’re short on points, IHG will often offer you the ability to mix points and cash on an award stay.
 IHG essentially sells you the missing points at the price shown and then deducts the total amount from your account.
 Here’s an example.

-This price is significantly more than the value I put on IHG points, so I rarely take advantage of this option.
-However, some hotels sell points through the Points + Cash option for as little as 0.6 cents each, which is less than it costs to purchase IHG points normally.
-You can actually use this method to “buy” IHG points at a discount if you’ve got a good redemption in mind (read our post on the IHG Points & Cash trick to learn how to do it.)
+We estimate IHG points value to be around 0.5 cents each, so Points + Cash isn’t usually a great idea.
+However, 0.6 cents is significantly less than the price IHG normally charges to purchase points.
+You can actually use this method to “buy” IHG points at a discount if you’ve got a good redemption in mind (read our post on the IHG Points & Cash trick to learn how to do it).

 Jump on IHG PointBreaks

-Every couple of months, IHG releases a list of PointBreaks hotels.
-(You can view the current list here, valid for bookings through August 31, 2019.)
-You can book certain hotels at 5,000, 10,000, or 15,000 points per night, which represents a huge discount over normal rates.
-You’re not going to find a litter of five-star hotels on this list, but you will usually find a few InterContinental hotels for 15,000 points per night (including Houston, Kuala Lumpur and Minneapolis-St. Paul).
-The better values tend to come from the 5,000- or 10,000-point deals, especially if you can use them in expensive cities.
+Every few months the hotel releases the IHG PointBreaks list, allowing you to book certain hotels at 5,000, 10,000 or 15,000 points per night, which represents a huge discount over normal rates.
+You’re not going to find a litter of five-star hotels on this list, but you will usually find a few InterContinental hotels for 15,000 points per night.
+The better values tend to come from the 5,000 or 10,000-point deals, especially if you can use them in expensive cities.
 This is often the best use of IHG points.